plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 ---
 layout: post
 title: Why you should stop using Google Analytics on your website
+description: >-
+  Here's a look at why you should remove Google Analytics from your website and help create a more open, independent web that's more friendly to the visitors.
+slug: remove-google-analytics
 date: 2020-04-08T12:20:53.993Z
 image: /uploads/remove-google-analytics.png
 image-alt: Why you should stop using Google Analytics on your website